-What might surprise you is that many farmhouses’ “white paint” isn’t actually paint at all!
-There's a practical reasoning behind why they are colored this way, after all.
+What might surprise you is that in the old day, "white paint" wasn't actually painted at all!
+There's practical reasoning behind why they are colored this way, after all.
 Namely, they're whitewashed with a lime-based mixture in the name of utilitarian logic.

-As it turns out, whitewashing your farmhouse has plenty of benefits.
-For starters, whitewash is cheaper than paint.
+As it turns out, whitewashing your farmhouse makes sense for very practical reasons.
+For starters, whitewash is cheaper than choosing a shade of white paint color.
 Since it's just made of lime, water and salt, it can even be crafted by hand at home.

 Whitewash is also much safer for animals than traditional paint, as it has zero toxins.
 If you have animals near your farmhouse, whitewashing your exterior helps keep them happy and healthy.